Money problems / dealing with debt

 - Maximise your income: If you are struggling to make ends meet, make sure you are not missing out on any benefits or tax credits that you may be entitled to—see here for who can help.

-- Make a budget plan: call in at Castlegate for a copy to fill in, or fill in online at nationaldebtline.org – (click on ‘your budget’).
+- Make a budget plan: print out or complete online at nationaldebtline.org – (click on ‘your budget’).
 Work out your income and outgoings.
 Talk it through with a friend and see if there are any savings you could make—for example packed lunches, buying a bike or reducing your mobile phone costs.

 - Prioritise your debts and deal with priority debts first: List everyone you owe money to.
 Your priority debts are the ones with the most serious consequences, not the ones hassling the most.
 First should be current rent or mortgage arrears, then ‘secured’ loans, gas, electricity and water bills, Council Tax and unpaid fines or maintenance payments.
 Debts such as credit cards, store cards, bank debts and old phone contracts are usually non-priority debts and should be dealt with after your priority debts are tackled.